aldefouw/redcap_cypress/README.md

             });

-If you are looking for examples of how to write tests, the sample specs are included in the following folder:
+If you are looking for examples of how to write tests, the sample specs are included in the following folder (within this repository):
 `/cypress/integration/`

 For specific information about how to write JavaScript tests in Cypress, please visit their website: